alaakh42/deep_learning_notes/CourseNotesByMe.md

 ### Word Embedding

-- __Negative sampling__ helps in shortening the learning time of word embedding, it depends on picking one positive pair of 2 highly correlated word vectors while picking a few random negative samples so you only train each context word for #times = #negative_examples + 1 postive_example
+- __Negative sampling__ helps in shortening the learning time of word embedding, it depends on picking one positive pair of 2 highly correlated word vectors while picking a few random negative samples (in other words the negative samples are ones that don't exist in the specified window size) so you only train each context word for #times = #negative_examples + 1 postive_example
+	- __Word2vec__: Skipgrams and Continous BoW
+	- __GLove__   : an extension of Word2vec where also the number of word occuranc is taking into account
+	- __Fastext__ : an extension of Word2vec model , treats each word as a sequence composed of char ngrams so the word vector is made up of the sum of this char ngrams.
+		- It has better word vecs for rare words because even if words are rare their characters are diffenitely shared with other words
+		- doesn't suffer OOV (out if vocabulary) error because we can always construct a word vector for a new word by summing its char ngrams vectors
+		- slower to generate so you have to choose well max/min char ngram length

 ### Transfer Learning

 Transfer Learning in NLP is useful for NER, Text Summurization but no so useful for Machine Translation and Language Modeling

+### Hierachial Softmax

+### BLEU Score

+The bilengual evaluation understudy, is a metric for evaluating a generated sentence to a reference sentence.
+A perfect match results in a score of 1.0, whereas a perfect mismatch results in a score of 0.0. [source](https://machinelearningmastery.com/calculate-bleu-score-for-text-python/)